matanlurey/pxl.dart/README.md

 # pxl

-A cross-platform pixel buffer and foundation for pixel-based graphics.
+A tiny cross-platform pixel buffer and foundation for pixel-based graphics.

 ## Usage